 In April 2001, the Sola family broke ground on the site where the South Pier Inn is located today.
-Construction continued through the following winter, and in May 2002, the hotel opened for business.
+Construction continued through the following winter, and in May 2002, the Duluth hotel opened for business.
 Following its grand opening, the South Pier Inn received national acclaim, drawing media attention from such notable sources as the Minneapolis Star Tribune and the New York Post.
-In December 2013, the South Pier Inn was awarded “Property of the Year” by the Minnesota Lodging Association.
-We look forward to continuing our tradition of excellence and providing our guests with a truly unique waterfront lodging experience.
+In December 2013, the South Pier Inn was awarded “Small Hotel of the Year” by the Minnesota Lodging Association.
+We look forward to continuing our tradition of excellence and providing our guests with a truly unique and memorable waterfront lodging experience.

-The Sola family, long time residents of Park Point, had a vision for the land that the inn is built on.
+The Sola family, longtime residents of Park Point, had a vision for the land that the inn is built on.

 It was a beautiful day in June 2002 when the Solas cut the ribbon for the grand opening of the South Pier Inn.